 - How to get signed up for a free trial

-The call to action (topic 5) can include some kind of initial promotion, like get one free month of online backup, or reduced rate for the first three months.
+The call to action (topic 5) can include some kind of initial promotion, like getting one free month of online backup, or a reduced rate for the first three months.

 Since the online backup market includes many commodity online backup providers like Mozy and Carbonite, topics 2 and 3 should include unique offerings that an MSP can provide that those commodity online backup providers can not.
 For instance: